 - Uneven pigment skin color is also caused or exacerbated by sun.

 Every person’s skin will appear better when it is sun protected.
 UV rays from the sun cause damage that leads to wrinkling, skin thinning, liver spots, uneven skin pigmentation and skin cancer.
 There is no denying the negative impact the sun has on your skin, no matter how much pigment your skin naturally has. - Dermatologist and Skin Wellness Expert Dr. Cynthia Bailey

-The good news is that practical, effective, comfortable and fashionable sun protection is now easy because of advances in sunscreen and fiber technologies.
+The good news is that practical, effective, comfortable and fashionable sun protection is now easy because of advances in sunscreen and sun protection fiber technologies.

 Even in the shade or near a window, UV rays (though fewer) are still bouncing around.
 That means sun up to sun down, you want your skin protected.